-This activity shall accompany and facilitate the implementation of delegated Regulations51 under Directive 2010/40/EU which apply to the TEN-T network.
+This activity will accompany and facilitate the implementation of delegated Regulations37 under Directive 2010/40/EU38 which apply to the TEN-T network.

-The legal basis for this PSA are point (a) of Article 5(2) and point (j) of Article 7(2) of the CEF Regulation.
+The legal basis for this PSA are Articles 5.2(a) and 7.2(j) of the CEF Regulation.

-This Programme Support Action shall be implemented through a grant awarded following a call for proposals published in Q2 2016 managed by DG Mobility and Transport.
+This Programme Support Action will be implemented through a grant awarded following a call for proposals published in Q2 2016 managed by DG Mobility and Transport.

-Union financial aid in the form of a grant: up to 80% of direct eligible costs (indirect costs shall not be eligible).
+EU financial aid in the form of a grant: up to 80% of direct eligible costs (indirect costs shall not be eligible).

-Indicative amount to be committed in 2016 1,200,000 Indicative timeframe for launching the call for proposals procedure Q2 2016 Period (Years) 4 Comments: EUR 1,200,000 from the 2016 budget.
-Comment: a PSA on DATEXII amounting at 2,000,000 EUR was launched on 2015 appropriations
+Indicative amount to 1,200,000 Indicative timeframe for Q2 2016

+be committed in launching the call for

+2016 proposals procedure

+Period (Years) 4 Comments: EUR 1,200,000 from

+the 2016 budget.

+Comment: a PSA on

+DATEXII amounting at

+2,000,000 EUR was

+launched on 2015

+appropriations